dereksnyder42v2/rollcall/README.md

 Essentially, this kit maintains a table of IP addresses and hostnames.
 The table is updated by requesting the endpoint and specifying the hostname in the query string, e.g.:
 <b>$ curl (address:port)/cgi-bin/rollcall.py?hostname=hal</b>
-...would update the table entry for the hostname 'hal', and as a response, you would get a .json something like:
+...would update the table entry for the hostname 'hal', and as a response, you would get a .json something like:<br />
 <b>
 {<br />
     "table": {<br />